-- (21) A statement addressing Hawaiian customary and traditional rights under Article XII, section 7 of the Hawai'i State Constitution; - (22) Any written comments received by the petitioner from governmental and non-governmental agencies, organizations, or individuals in regards to the proposed boundary amendment; and - (23) A copy of the notification of petition filing pursuant to subsection (d). - (d) The petitioner shall send a notification of petition filing to persons included on a mailing list provided by the chief clerk.
-The notification of petition filing shall be in a form as prescribed by the executive officer, and shall include, but not be limited to, the following information: - (1) Petitioner's name and mailing address; - (2) Landowner's name; - (3) Tax map key identification of the property requested for boundary amendment; - (4) Location of the property; - (5) Requested boundary amendment and approximate acreage; - (6) Proposed use of the property; - (7) A statement that detailed information on the petition may be obtained by reviewing the petition and maps on file at the office of the commission or the respective county planning department or at the commission's website; - (8) A statement that informs potential intervenors on the mailing list provided by the commission that they may file a notice of intent to intervene with the commission within thirty days of the date of the notification of petition filing pursuant to section 15-15-52(b); - (9) A statement that informs the general public to contact the office of the commission for information on participating in the hearing;
+- [(20)](21)A statement addressing Hawaiian customary and traditional rights under Article XII, section 7 of the Hawaii State Constitution; - [(21)](22)Any written comments received by the petitioner from governmental[7] and non-governmental agencies, organizations, or individuals in regards to the proposed reclassification; and - $[\frac{(22)}{(23)}]$ A copy of the notification of petition filing pursuant to subsection (d). - (d) The petitioner shall send a notification of petition filing to persons included on a mailing list provided by the chief clerk.
+The notification of petition filing shall be in a form as prescribed by the executive officer, and shall include, but not be limited to, the following information: - (1) Petitioner's name and mailing address; - (2) Landowner's name; - (3) Tax map key identification of the property requested for reclassification; - (4) Location of the property; - (5) Requested reclassification and approximate acreage; - (6) Proposed use of the property; - (7) A statement that detailed information on the petition may be obtained by reviewing the petition and maps on file at the office of the commission or the respective county planning department or at the commission's website; - (8) A statement that informs potential intervenors on the mailing list provided by the commission that they may file a notice of intent to intervene with the commission within thirty days of the date of the notification of petition filing pursuant to

+- section 15-15-52(b); - (9) A statement that informs the general public to contact the office of the commission for information on participating in the hearing; and - (10) A location map depicting the petition area.